 - After cutting the lawn, ensure that half of the lawn shows through the cut leaf cover.
-You may need to make more than a single pass over the leaves. - If there are more than 13 cm (5 inches) of leaves on the lawn, set the front cutting height 1 or 2 notches higher than the rear cutting height. - Slow down your mowing speed if the machine does not cut the leaves finely enough.
+You may need to make more than a single pass over the leaves. - Slow down your mowing speed if the machine does not cut the leaves finely enough.